What does your baby eat in the NICU?

 If your baby isn’t ready to breastfeed, you can pump your breast milk.
 A breast pump helps remove milk from your breasts.
 Using a breast pump may feel awkward at first.
 But with practice, pumping gets easier and more comfortable.
 A nurse or lactation consultant in the NICU can show you how to use the pump.
 A lactation consultant is someone with special training to help all women breastfeed, even women who have special breastfeeding problems.

-As soon as your baby can, let her practice sucking at your breast to get ready for breastfeeding.
+As soon as your baby can, let him practice sucking at your breast to get ready for breastfeeding.
 This is called non-nutritive sucking.
 Here’s how to do it: Pump your breasts until they’re empty.
-Then let your baby touch and taste your breast to help her get used to what breastfeeding is like.
+Then let your baby touch and taste your breast to help him get used to what breastfeeding is like.

 What can you do if you’re not making enough breast milk?